The regularity of the boundary of vortex patches for the quasi-geostrophic shallow-water equations: Vortex patches

 \subsection{Global regularity for vortex patches}

 In the previous subsection we proved local in time existence and uniqueness of solution to the \eqref{def:CDE}, and since we are dealing with a transport problem this is equivalent to dealing with the vortex patch problem.
 Therefore, we have seen that if $\partial\Omega\in\LipUa$, being $\Omega$ a bounded, simply connected region of constant vorticity, there exists a unique solution to the vortex patch problem that remains regular on a time interval $[0,T^*]$.
 Our goal now is to prove that the solution remains regular for all time.
+To this end, we follow the approach of \cite[Chapter 8]{MajdaBertozzi}.
+We also note that the alternative approach introduced in \cite{VerderaRevisited}, which avoids the use of defining functions, could likely be adapted to the present setting.

 In order to do so, we reformulate the vortex patch problem in terms of a scalar function, $\varphi(x,t)$, that defines the patch boundary by $\{\varphi(x,t)>0\}=\Omega(t)$ and is convected with the flow by